Ozoplaning with the Wizard of Oz: Synopsis

 The Wizard and his party land at Red Top Mountain in the Quadling Country.
 The place's rightful ruler, Princess Azarine, has escaped the clutches of the usurper Bustabo (an even worse villain than Strut) who captures the travelers.
 This villain sends the Wizard in search of Azarine, and holds the rest of the party hostage.
 The hostages escape, and meet up with the Wizard, Azarine, and her protectors, the great stag Shagomar and his wife Dear Deer.
 The group reaches the palace of Glinda, though the sorceress is absent with Ozma; the Wizard is able to use Glinda's magic to combat the Stratovanian invasion.

 Strut and his forces reach the Emerald City; the residents flee or hide.
 Strut tries to obtain Ozma's Magic Belt from her safe, but is frustrated; the Wizard has united with Ozma and Glinda to rescue the Belt, the most powerful magical talisman of Oz.
 Once in possession of the Belt, Ozma transports Strut's army home and ends his bid for conquest.
 She turns the usurper Bustabo into a red squirrel, so that Azarine can resume her rightful place.

 Thompson gives her protagonists some odd adversaries, including sky creatures called Spikers that are something like iridescent spiked blow-fishes, and a large fierce bugbear that is half insect and half bear.
 And she indulges in extravagant nonsensical tech talk, as with the Wizard's "elutherated altitude pills" and Glinda's "triple-edged, zentomatic transporter."

-She also misuses the word "entomophagous" to mean insect-like; it actually means something that eats insects.
+Reception

+The Indianapolis News said, "Ozoplaning is the best of the recent stories, for its fantasy has at least a foundation in reality."
+The Hartford Courant agreed, saying that Thompson "attains new peaks of adventure droll humor in Ozoplaning.
+In none of the 18 other Oz tales from her pen since 1921 has she more nearly approached the delightful wit and fascinating style of the original Oz chronicler."